MicrosoftDocs/WSL/WSL/faq.md

 ## How do I use a Windows file with a Linux app?

 One of the benefits of WSL is being able to access your files via both Windows and Linux apps or tools.

 WSL mounts your machine's fixed drives under the `/mnt/<drive>` folder in your Linux distros.
 For example, your `C:` drive is mounted under `/mnt/c/`

 Using your mounted drives, you can edit code in, for example, `C:\dev\myproj\` using [Visual Studio](https://visualstudio.microsoft.com/vs/) / or [VS Code](https://code.visualstudio.com/), and build/test that code in Linux by accessing the same files via `/mnt/c/dev/myproj`.

-> **IMPORTANT NOTE**: One of the key limitations of using WSL is that directly accessing/changing files in your Linux distros' filesystem using Windows apps or tools is not supported.
-See: [Do not change Linux files using Windows apps and tools](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/)
+> **IMPORTANT NOTE**: One of the key limitations of using WSL is that directly accessing/changing files in your Linux distros' file system using Windows apps or tools is not supported.
+See: [Do not change Linux files using Windows apps and tools](https://devblogs.microsoft.com/commandline/do-not-change-linux-files-using-windows-apps-and-tools/)

 ## Are files in the Linux drive different from the mounted Windows drive?